pchunduri6/rag-demystified/blog.md

 Our goal is to build a system that can answer questions like:
 1. *"What is the population of Chicago?"*
 2. *"Give me a summary of the positive aspects of Atlanta."*
-3. *"What is the city with the highest population?"*
+3. *"Which city has the highest population?"*

 As you can see, the questions can be simple retrieval/summarization questions over a single data source (Q1/Q2) or complex retrieval/summarization questions over multiple data sources (Q3).